ULHPC/ulhpc-docs/docs/connect/work.md

 In this file, you can define custom keybindings for NeoVim.
 The `keymap` function is used to set keybindings for different modes (normal, insert, visual, etc.).
 The keybindings above are just a few examples of common keybindings that can be set.

 11. Add the following code to the `~/.config/nvim/lua/config/plugins.lua` file to install and configure plugins.
-In this example config LazyNvim is used to manage plugins.
+In this example config lazy.nvim is used to manage plugins.
 ```lua
 local lazypath = vim.fn.stdpath("data") .. "/lazy/lazy.nvim"
 if not vim.loop.fs_stat(lazypath) then